mhalgan/flight-panel/client/README.md

 # Client

 Frontend task of Inflight Dublin Technical Assessment.
+If you want to play around with it outside docker, be sure to check the API configuration file at client/src/config.js

 ## Improvement points

-1. Confirmation dialog on delete and update
-2. FAB button to create new flight details
+1. FAB button to create new flight details
-3. Snackbar to show feedback
+2. Snackbar to show feedback on save
-4. Memoize some functions
+3. Memoize some functions
-5. Create unit tests and snapshopt tests with Jest
+4. Create unit tests and snapshopt tests with Jest

 ## Available Scripts